-Kimberly Hamilton oversees strategy, planning and management for the Global Policy and Advocacy team, which includes Policy Analysis & Financing, Program Advocacy, and the foundation’s related work in India, China, Europe and Africa.
+Kimberly Hamilton oversees strategy, planning and management for the Global Policy and Advocacy team, which includes Development Policy and Finance, Program Advocacy, and the foundation’s related work in India, China, Europe and Africa.
 She also directs the foundation’s Charitable Sector Support program.

 She has been with the foundation since 2007, most recently as a deputy director for Global Development Policy and Advocacy.
 She has spent more than 20 years in the think tank, nonprofit, and philanthropic communities.